-Individual fleets and aggregators have the option to ask for a fixed amount to purchase smart base charging equipment for every BEV incentivised.
+Individual fleets and aggregators have the option to ask for a fixed amount to procure CaaS solutions or purchase smart base charging equipment for every BEV incentivised.
 The fixed amount does not affect the bid ranking and it is allocated only if they are successful in the bid process.
 Aggregators must pass the full fixed amount to their customers.
 The fee can pay for smart base charging to be installed at business premises or employees' homes.